Rubiksman78/Sketch2Waifu/README.md

 # Sketch2Waifu

 Unofficial implementation of Pi-Rec: https://arxiv.org/abs/1903.10146.

 ```
 Ever dreamt to be a mangaka or just to create the waifu of your dreams completely customed ?
-Now it is possible and you don't even need talent to make a sketch of your character !
+Now it is possible and you don't even need talent to make a sketch of your character ! :tada: :tada:
 ```

 The model is just a pix2pix GAN trained on low level representations of illustrations with raw edges and blurry color domains.